grassrootseconomics/docs.grassecon.org/docs/edu/training.md

-* _We are now going to explore what it would be like for you to create and use a CIC for your community.
-As I mentioned before, when we create the CIC, we create a currency we can use for trade—but also we can create surplus credit that can go towards projects._
+* _We are now going to explore what it would be like for you to create and use a CAV for your community.
+As I mentioned before, when we create the CAV, we create a currency we can use for trade—but also we can create surplus credit that can go towards projects._
 * _In your small groups, discuss what you think the community needs and the goals for the community.
 Examples might be delivering a local service, providing basic needs, education scholarships, growing the economy, helping the needy—it is up to you what your goals could be.
 Have one person write your ideas.
 I will give you 5 minutes._

 After 5 minutes have them stop and say: